DC Universe Online: Episode 22: Science Spire and The Phantom Zone

-The twenty-second episode, Science Spire and The Phantom Zone, was released on March 2, 2016 for members and March 9th, 2016 for non-members.
+The twenty-second episode, Science Spire and The Phantom Zone, was released on March 2, 2016, for members and March 9, 2016 for non-members.
 The episode revolved around dealing with Phantom Zone malfunctions and sightings of a mysterious figure near the Science Spire.
 Some of the core features of this episode include one Tier 7 Challenge in The Science Spire and one Tier 7 4-Player Operation in The Phantom Zone.

 Episode 23: The Will of Darkseid and Brainiac's Bottle Ship

-On April 6, 2016 for members and April 13th, 2016 for non-members, the twenty-third episode, The Will of Darkseid and Brainiac's Bottle Ship, was released.
+On April 6, 2016, for members and April 13, 2016 for non-members, the twenty-third episode, The Will of Darkseid and Brainiac's Bottle Ship, was released.
 The episode revolved around dealing with prisoners who had escaped from the Phantom Zone and a potential new invasion from Darkseid's forces.
-Some of the core features of this episode include one Tier 7 2-PLayer Operation in The Will of Darkseid and one Tier 7 8-Player Operation in Braniac's Bottle Ship.
+Some of the core features of this episode include one Tier 7 2-PLayer Operation in The Will of Darkseid and one Tier 7 8-Player Operation in Brainiac's Bottle Ship.